HubSpot/sample-apps-list/README.md

-# sample-apps-list
+# Hubspot Samples List
-The list of Sample applications using HubSpot Public API
+This is a directory of Hubspot Sample applications that are integrated with the [Hubspot CLI](https://github.com/HubSpot/hubspot-cli).